 The master key fits all the locks on your vehicle.
 The valet key works only in the ignition and the driver's door lock.
-You can keep the trunk release handle, and glove box locked when you leave your vehicle and the valet key at a parking facility.
+You can keep the trunk release handle, rear seat trunk access, and glove box locked when you leave your vehicle and the valet key at a parking facility.